leocrawford/picasawebsync/README.md

 # picasawebsync

 This python utility will allow you to sync local directories with picasaweb.
 I'd appreciate feedback if you find it useful, or find problems.
-I run it over a 36000+ item collection on a linux box without problems.
+I run it over a 36000+ item collection on a linux box (netgear readynas v2) without problems.

 ## Features